zongzw-nginx/nginx-njs-usecases/batching_request/README.md

 ### Batching Requests to Upstream API

+The official use case reference: https://www.nginx.com/blog/batching-api-requests-nginx-plus-javascript-module/

-This use case shows using NJS to batching APIs to upstreams, and combining responses to send to the client.
+This usecase shows using NJS to batching APIs to upstreams, and combining responses to send to the client.

 Data can be retrieved in different APIs: